RevCBH/nibbler/README.md

 ## Purpose

-Interface builder can't wire components to ruby code, leaving the options tagging everything, searching for controls manually, or building interfaces programmatically.
+Interface builder can't wire components to ruby code.
+That leaves the options of tagging everything, searching for controls manually, or building interfaces programmatically.
 While the last option has seen a lot of work, I like working in IB and with designers that use it.
 Nibbler is an attempt to simplify the consumption of .xib and .nib files from RM via declarative binding of controls.

 ## Usage